LukeGrahamLandry/franca/devlog.md

 ## (Mar 1)

 - to use the normal test running in examples/os i need "processes", this shall be a long road.
+- building blocks: dumb pipes, fs pointer in a thread local, track threads that will exit together.
+- web: im sure i don't close_modules enough for it to matter but i'd feel much better without having the shitty graph traversal of Jit.Event.Assign.
+  - started down the path of including got slots with `__franca_wasm_import_names` so it would be more similar to native but that became a bit of a nightmare because of aliases so each symbol can have multiple got slots and i don't want to add back more special cases to unify them.
+  - just commit to only doing assign at startup and then close doesn't care because imports can't be unloaded

 ## (Feb 28)